-The Trustees have taken into account statutory guidance when preparing this section of the statement.
-The table below details the one year and three-year return on investments, after deduction of any charges or transaction costs relating to those investments.
-The one- and three-year performance accounts for any underlying fund changes made over these periods.
-Those funds shown in bold are components of the default investment lifecycle.
+The table below shows 1 year and 3 year performance, after fees, of each of the Plan's fund options to 31 March 2024.
+The 1 and 3 year performance accounts for any underlying fund changes made over these periods.
+Those funds shown in bold are components of the Default Arrangement.
 All funds shown below are available on a self-select basis.